 Welcome to the first chapter!
-This is an eleventh draft, and I’ve tinkered and re-tinkered based on reader feedback, as well as made updates to reflect events later in the story.
+It’s gone through several drafts, and I’ve tinkered and re-tinkered based on reader feedback, as well as made updates to reflect events later in the story.
 If you love it or hate it – or more likely, have a reaction somewhere in between, please leave a comment!
 It’s easier to edit when a reader says, “You totally lost me here.”

-Tildy woke as something struck her forehead.
-Eyes blinking in the clean morning light, her fuzzy brain struggled to comprehend where she was.
-She closed them, trying to focus her thoughts and calm her heaving breaths.
+The princess now known as Tildy woke as something struck her forehead.
+Her fuzzy brain struggled to comprehend where she was, eyes blinking in the clean morning light.
+She closed them, focusing her thoughts and calming her heaving breaths.
 Something hit her head again.
 She rolled over and opened her eyes, seeing her bed several feet beneath her.
 “Not again,” she groaned.
 She’d been flying in her sleep.

 She fluttered back down, gossamer wings flapping noiselessly.
 As she settled upon her bed, they disappeared within a hidden flap in her dress.
 She rubbed her head, recalling the dream that had come yet again.
 The shadow in the tall tower had been visiting her dreams regularly throughout her childhood.
 It thrilled and terrified her like a ghost story, and while she never considered it a nightmare, she always awoke exhausted, as though it were less phantasm and more reality.
 She focused on the last image in her mind: had there been a crying baby?
 As usual, the details scattered like butterflies before the storm.